 The Expansion Joint Manufacturers Association, Inc.

 These Standards combine the knowledge and experience of the association’s Technical Committee.
-They can assist users, designers, and others in selecting and applying expansion joints for safe and reliable piping and vessel installation.
+They can assist users, designers, and others select and apply joints for safe and reliable piping and vessel installation.

 All materials expand and contract with thermal change.
 In the case of piping systems, this can cause stress on the piping system.
 Therefore, an expansion joint can be an easy solution.

-- Expansion joint design basics – The most efficient piping system is the shortest and most directly routed pipe system.
-Therefore, expansion joints make this possible.
+Pipe for expansion design basics – The most efficient piping system is the shortest and most directly routed pipe system.
+Therefore, flexible joints make this possible.

 Pipe Expansion Joint Design Basics

-Pipe expansion joints consist of flexible bellows, appropriate end fittings such as flanges or butt-weld end to allow connection to the adjacent piping or equipment and other accessory items that may be required for a particular service application.
+Pipework for expansion joints consists of flexible bellows, appropriate end fittings such as flanges or butt-weld end to allow connection to the adjacent piping or equipment and other required accessory items that may apply for a particular service application.

 Movement Capabilities For Industrial Expansion Joints

-- Angular Rotation: Bending about the longitudinal centerline of the expansion joint.
+Angular Rotation: Bending about the longitudinal centerline of the joint.

-- Lateral Offset: Transverse motion is perpendicular to the plane of the pipe, with the expansion joint ends remaining parallel.
+Lateral Offset: Transverse motion is perpendicular to the plane of the pipe, with the joint ends remaining parallel.

-- Torsion: Twisting about the longitudinal axis of the expansion joint can reduce pipeline expansion joint life or cause expansion joint failure and should be avoided.
-Expansion joints should not be located at any point in a piping system that would impose torque to the expansion joint due to thermal change or settlement.
+Torsion: Twisting about the longitudinal axis of the joint can reduce pipeline joint life or cause common failure and should be avoided.
+Joints should not be located at any point in a piping system that would impose torque to the joint due to thermal change or settlement.

-This is how long the expansion joint will last.
+Cycle life is how long the joint will last.
 For example, think of a rubber band.
 How many times can you extend a rubber band till it doesn’t go back to the original size or till it breaks?
-Pipeline expansion joints need to last for a while.
+Likewise, pipeline joints need to last for a while.

-Load piping expansion joint squirm is characterized by a gross lateral shift of the convolutions off of the longitudinal centerline.
+Load piping joint squirm is recognized by a gross lateral shift of the convolutions off of the longitudinal centerline.
 Expansion Joint squirm can reduce cycle life, or in extreme cases, produce a catastrophic failure.
-To avoid squirm, the expansion joint designer must limit movement capacity and flexibility.
+To avoid squirm, the joint designer must limit movement capacity and flexibility.
 This is done with control rods.

 Expansion joints have end fittings such as flanges or butt-welds.
 They should match the size and materials of the connecting equipment.
 Small diameter flexible joints are available with threaded male ends, butt weld ends, or copper ends.
 We also supply threaded flanges.